-So before we get to Korech we have eaten the bitter herb all by itself and learned that life is sometimes full of bitterness, but you have to experience the bitter before you can come to appreciate the sweet.
+So before we get to Korech, we have eaten the bitter herb all by itself.
+We learned that life is sometimes full of bitterness.
+However, you have to experience the bitter before you can come to appreciate the sweet.

 Now we come to Korech.

-We taste the haroset.
-It is a mixture made of honey and wine and sugar with nuts and raisins and apples.
+We taste the charoset.
+It is a mixture made of honey and wine and sugar.
+There are nuts, raisins and apples added.
 It tastes so sweet upon the tongue!
-What a contrast in flavors.
-Now we learn that despite all of our troubles and bitterness life can still sometimes be sweet.
+What a contrast of flavors.
+Now we learn that despite all of our troubles and bitterness, life can still sometimes be sweet.

-This fact of taking the bitter with the sweet always taste better when you add in the Matzah.
-The Matzah symbolizes how Jesus helps us to cope with life’s ups and downs, and helps us to balance out the bitter and the sweet by showing us the ways of God.
+This fact of taking the bitter with the sweet always taste better when you add the Matzah.
+The Matzah symbolizes how Jesus helps us to cope with life’s ups and downs.
+His love helps us to balance out the bitter and the sweet.
+He does this by showing us the better ways of God.
+Now we have seen a better way to eat the maror and the charoset.

-We have already mentioned that the raisins and apples and wine mixture resembled the work of slavery; but even in our work we can sometimes find the sweetness of God taking over.
+We have already mentioned that the raisins, apples and wine are symbolic of the work of slavery.
+Even in our days of hard work, we can sometimes find the sweetness of God taking over.

 When God lives within our spirit, like the Matzah that surrounds the bitter and the sweet of the Korech; we can cope with every situation.